-At the end of each calendar year, the Yuba Community College District will mail out a statement (Form 1098T) for students who meet the required criteria and who paid for the enrollment/ tuition fees (does not apply if fees were waived or paid by another agency).
+At the end of each calendar year, Woodland Community College will mail out a statement (Form 1098T) for students who meet the required criteria (does not apply if fees were waived or paid by another agency).
+The 1098T statement includes enrollment fees and tuition charged during the year (not when payments are received).

 If the student is a dependent (for income tax purposes), the student must contact the Business Office, indicating the parents' name, social security number, and mailing address.
 The Internal Revenue Service requires this information be included with the student's information or the parent will not be able to deduct the fees for tax purposes.
-It is the student's responsibility to provide this information each calendar year since the District does not determine tax dependency.
+It is the student's responsibility to provide this information each calendar year since the College does not determine tax dependency.